An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Computing a Generalized Polynomial Partition

 \end{proof}

+Intuitively, Lemma~\ref{epsSamplingPartitioningThm} states that it is sufficient to consider a random subset $B$ of size polynomial in $D$ in order to obtain an appropriate partitioning tuple for the entire collection~$\S$, with reasonable probability.

 We next proceed as follows.
-We select a random sample of $\S$ of cardinality $CD^C$ and use Theorem~\ref{efficientPartitioningFewVarieties} to compute the corresponding partitioning tuple $(P_1,\ldots,P_k)$.
-This takes $O_{b,d}(e^{\poly(D)})$ time.
-By Lemma~\ref{epsSamplingPartitioningThm}, this tuple will be a $(k,\Omega_{b,d}(D^{d-\vardim}))$-partitioning tuple for $\S$ with probability at least $1/2$.
-We can verify whether the partitioning tuple works in $O_{b,d}(|\S|\poly(D))$ time.
-If the tuple does not produce the appropriate partition, we discard it and try again.
-Specifically, the verification step is done as follows.
+We select a random sample of $\S$ of cardinality $CD^C$ and use Theorem~\ref{efficientPartitioningFewVarieties} to compute the corresponding partitioning tuple $\P = (P_1,\ldots,P_k)$ in $O(e^{\poly(D)})$ time.
+By Lemma~\ref{epsSamplingPartitioningThm}, this tuple will be a $(k,\Omega(D^{d-\vardim}))$-partitioning tuple for $\S$ with probability at least $1/2$.
+We verify in $O(n\poly(D))$ time whether $\P$ is a partitioning tuple for $\S$, as described below.
+If $\P$ does not produce the appropriate partition, we discard it and try again; the expected number of trials is at most $2$.

+The verification step is done as follows.
 For each semi-algebraic set $S \in \S$ we compute the subset of sign conditions of $(P_1,\ldots,P_k)$, with which it has a non-empty intersection.
-To this end, we restrict each of the polynomials $P_1,\ldots,P_k$ to $S$ and apply Proposition~\ref{pointLocationThm} on this restricted collection, thereby obtaining a set of points meeting each semi-algebraically connected component of each of the realizable sign conditions, as well as the corresponding list of signs of the restricted polynomials for each of these points.
-This is done in $O_b(D^{O(d)})$ time for a single semi-algebraic set $S \in \S$, and overall $O_b(\abs{\S} D^{O(d)})$ time, over all sets.
-We refer the reader to~\cite{BB-12} for further details concerning the complexity of the restriction of $P_1,\ldots,P_k$ to $S$.
-We have thus shown:
+To this end, we restrict each of the polynomials $P_1,\ldots,P_k$ to $S$ and apply Proposition~\ref{pointLocationThm} to this restricted collection, thereby obtaining a set of points meeting each connected component of each of the realizable sign conditions, as well as the corresponding list of signs of the restricted polynomials for each of these points.
+This is done in $D^{O(d)}$ time for a single semi-algebraic set $S \in \S$, and overall $n D^{O(d)}$ time, over all sets.
+We refer the reader to \cite{BB-12} for further details concerning the complexity of the restriction of $P_1,\ldots,P_k$ to $S$.
+We have thus shown the following: